ANC-Hackathons/Haunted_Brewery/README.md

+# Haunted Brewery

+This is the app portion for the Haunted Brewery augmented table-top game.
+It was implemented as a submission for the IPAs and APIs Hackathon put on by Avery Brewing and Mondo Robot.

-# Production Instance:
+## Production Instance:

 https://stark-thicket-10774.herokuapp.com/

-# Generate Model Files
+## Generate Model Files

 From project root: